 The postdoctoral position will focus on developing theory and numerical simulation for the design, analysis, and interpretation of experiments probing the fundamentals of effective molecular-scale energy transduction, both within model biophysical systems and molecular machines.
 Within this broad research thrust there is ample freedom to pursue particular areas of personal scientific interest.
 Postdoctoral fellows in my diverse and welcoming group mentor grad students and undergrads, play important (often leadership) roles in other trainees’ research projects, and are embedded in the intellectually stimulating and interactive biophysics community within SFU Physics, with close ties to the Chemistry, Molecular Biology/Biochemistry, Computer Science, and Mathematics departments.

-The endless all-season outdoors opportunities, mind-blowing food from all ethnicities, and mild weather make Vancouver an enviable place to call home; slightly more objectively, it makes every official top 5 list of most livable cities in the world.
-You may already think highly of Hawaii.
+The endless all-season outdoors opportunities, mind-blowingly diverse and delicious food, and mild weather make Vancouver an enviable place to call home; slightly more objectively, it makes virtually every list of the most livable cities in the world.

-We are committed to ensuring that no individual is denied access to employment opportunities for reasons unrelated to ability or qualifications.
-Consistent with this principle, we will advance the interests of underrepresented members of the work force, specifically Indigenous peoples, persons with disabilities, visible minorities, and women; embrace gender and sexual diversity; ensure that equal opportunity is afforded to all who seek to join our group; and treat all group members equitably.
+I am committed to ensuring that no individual is denied access to employment opportunities for reasons unrelated to ability or qualifications.
+Consistent with this principle, I will advance the interests of underrepresented members of the work force, specifically Indigenous peoples, persons with disabilities, visible minorities, and women; embrace gender and sexual diversity; ensure that equal opportunity is afforded to all who seek to join my group; and strive to ensure fair and equitable practices.
 Thus, candidates who belong to underrepresented groups in Physics are particularly welcome to apply.